Can you put aluminum foil in an air fryer? While the short answer is yes, there are a few things to consider and know before doing so.

 WEIGHING THE FOIL DOWN

-Since air fryers blow air around the food while cooking, you may notice that if the food isn’t sitting directly on the foil or if it’s just not heavy enough, the foil might get blown about.
+Air fryers blow air around the food while cooking.
+Therefore, if the food isn’t sitting directly on the foil or, if it’s just not heavy enough, the foil might get blown about.

 This happened to me with apple slices while making air fryer apple chips!

 A simple way to avoid this issue with foil is to simply weigh it down.

 Either wrap the food more tightly with the aluminum (this will also keep the juices in place resulting in a tastier/moister outcome) or use something air-fryer safe to keep the foil from being blown about.

 If you happen to have pie weights, I find they’re a great way to do this!